 - Select SAP NetWeaver from results panel and then add the app.
 Wait a few seconds while the app is added to your tenant.

-Configure and test Azure AD single sign-on for SAP NetWeaver
+Configure and test Azure AD SSO for SAP NetWeaver

 Configure and test Azure AD SSO with SAP NetWeaver using a test user called B.Simon.
 For SSO to work, you need to establish a link relationship between an Azure AD user and the related user in SAP NetWeaver.

-To configure and test Azure AD SSO with SAP NetWeaver, complete the following building blocks:
+To configure and test Azure AD SSO with SAP NetWeaver, perform the following steps:

 - Configure Azure AD SSO to enable your users to use this feature.